-Deductions for the fiscal year ended June 30, 2022, totaled \$1,500,559,236 an increase of approximately 4.0% over June 30, 2021.
-For the fiscal year ended June 30, 2021, deductions were \$1,442,684,529, an increase of about 1.9% over June 30, 2020.
-The increase in deductions for fiscal years ended 2022 and 2021 is primarily a result of an increase in benefits.
-Benefits paid in 2022, 2021, and 2020 increased because of the increase in the number of retirees and the average benefit resulting from the higher average salary history of the newer retirees.
+Deductions for the fiscal year ended June 30, 2023, totaled \$1,605,662,798, an increase of approximately 7.0% over June 30, 2022.
+For the fiscal year ending June 30, 2022, deductions were \$1,500,559,236, an increase of about 4.0% over June 30, 2021.
+The increase in deductions for fiscal years ended 2023 and 2022 is primarily a result of an increase in benefits.
+Benefits paid in 2023 increased primarily due to Act 656 of the 2022 Louisiana Regular Legislative Session which provided a one-time supplemental payment to qualifying retirees or beneficiaries.
+Benefits paid in 2022 and 2021 generally increased because of the increase in the number of retirees and the average benefit resulting from the higher average salary history of the newer retirees.

-Administrative expenses increased by \$103,624 or 0.6% for the fiscal year ended June 30, 2022, primarily a result of an increase in non-capitalizable acquisitions.
-In 2021, administrative expenses decreased by \$142,671 or 0.9% over fiscal year ended 2020.
-The decrease in 2021 is because of reduced travel due to the COVID-19 pandemic.
+Combined administrative expenses and other postemployment benefits (OPEB) decreased by \$324,590 or 1.8% for the fiscal year ending June 30, 2023, primarily a result of a credit in OPEB resulting from a change in the discount rate assumption.
+In 2022, combined administrative expenses and OPEB increased by \$980,075 or 5.9% over the fiscal year ended 2021.
+The increase in 2022 can be attributed to a change in assumption and a recognition of deferrals for OPEB.
 Details of administrative expense activity can be found in the Schedules of Administrative Expenses located under Supporting Schedules.